-The choice of cleaning products and the concentrations of these largely depends on the contamination, dry-on level, type of item to be cleaned, dishwasher, contact time available and water quality.
+The choice of cleaning products and the concentration of these largely depends on the soiling, the degree of drying, the type of wash ware to be cleaned, the dishwasher, the available contact time and the water quality.

 The detergent must be able to remove contamination, disperse itself in the detergent solution and prevent deposit formation.
-Detergent components can set the water hardness, prevent excessive foam generation, have an anti-corrosive effect and support the disinfection action.
+Detergent components can set the water hardness, prevent excessive foam generation, have an anti-corrosive effect and support the disinfection action

-The process and drying behaviour of the cleaned wash item is determined by the rinse aid and the surface quality of the wash item.
+The process and drying behavior of the cleaned wash item is determined by the rinse aid and the surface quality of the wash item.

-The dose of detergent, rinse aid and disinfectant (where necessary) according to each individual case are important prerequisites for cleanliness and the hygienic condition of the wash item (see Compendium of practice for Commercial Dishwashing, Section 06 "Process chemicals" and Section 04 "Dosing technology").
+The dose of detergent, rinse aid and disinfectant (where necessary) according to each individual case are important prerequisites for cleanliness and the hygienic condition of the wash item (see Compendium of practice for Commercial Dishwashing, Section 06 "Process chemicals" and Section 04 "Dosing technology")